loredanacirstea/wasmx-docs/docs/architecture/provable_email_forwarding.md

 ### Notes:

-Forwarding also registers in the email registry, linked to the original `DKIM-Signature` hash, `bh`, `MessageID`, maybe header hash:
+Forwarding also registers in the email registry, linked to the original `DKIM-Signature` hash, `bh`, `MessageID`, and maybe header hash:
 * your DKIM-Signature hash
 * new `Message-ID`

-`DKIM-Signature` must contain in `h` field:
+`DKIM-Signature` must contain in the `h` field:
 ```
 From
 To